nctu6/ollama/llama/README.md

 ## Vendoring

-Ollama currently vendors [llama.cpp](https://github.com/ggerganov/llama.cpp/) and [ggml](https://github.com/ggerganov/ggml) through a vendoring model.
+Unieai currently vendors [llama.cpp](https://github.com/ggerganov/llama.cpp/) and [ggml](https://github.com/ggerganov/ggml) through a vendoring model.
 While we generally strive to contribute changes back upstream to avoid drift, we cary a small set of patches which are applied to the tracking commit.
 A set of make targets are available to aid developers in updating to a newer tracking commit, or to work on changes.

 If you update the vendoring code, start by running the following command to establish the tracking llama.cpp repo in the `./vendor/` directory.